 Acronym list 1 Why are the August 8 elections in Kenya so important?
 2 What geopolitical role does Kenya play in East Africa?
 2 What is the structure of the Government of Kenya?
 2 What elections will take place on August 8?
 3 What institution has the mandate to carry out elections?
 3 What is the structure of the Independent Electoral and Boundaries Commission?
 4 How was the Independent Electoral and Boundaries Commission chosen?
-5 What challenges has the Independent Electoral and Boundaries Commission faced in organizing the elections?
+5 What challenges has the Independent Electoral and Boundaries Commission faced in organizing these elections?
 Will voters use any form of electronic voting?
 7 What technology will be used during the 2017 general elections?
 7 How does Kenya Integrated Elections Management System work?
-7 What challenges has the Independent Electoral and Boundaries Commission encountered regarding procurements of electoral materials?
-What are areas of concern regarding potential electoral violence?
-9 Who is eligible to vote in this election?
-10 Who is eligible to run as a candidate in this election?
-11 Do candidates need to be affiliated with a political party in order to run for office?
-12 What type of electoral system will be used to select the president, Parliament and other offices?
-13 Who are the main political contenders for the presidency?
-14 How was voter registration conducted?
-How many people were registered?
-14 How was the voter register compiled?
-15 Was an audit conducted on the 2017 voter roll?
-15 Can a voter who is not registered still cast a ballot?
-16
+7 What major challenges has the Independent Electoral and Boundaries Commission encountered regarding procurements of electoral materials?
+9 What are areas of concern regarding potential electoral violence? .
+10 Who is eligible to vote in this election? .11 Who is eligible to run as a candidate in this election? .11 Do candidates need to be affiliated with a political party in order to run for office? .13 What type of electoral system will be used to select the president, Parliament and other offices? .14 Who are the main political contenders for the presidency? .
+15 How was voter registration conducted?
+How many people were registered? .
+15 How was the voter register compiled? .
+15 Was an audit conducted on the 2017 voter roll? .
+16 Can a voter who is not registered still cast a ballot? .
+17

-Disclosure.
+Disclosure:

 Were voters issued a voter card during registration?
-16 Was the voter roll provided for public scrutiny?
-16 Will members of the diaspora vote in this election?
-16 Will prisoners be able to cast a ballot? .17 How many polling stations will there be?
-How did the Independent Electoral and Boundaries Commission delimit constituency boundaries and determine the placement of the polling centers? .
-17 What efforts have been made to ensure the physical safety of Kenyans who want to vote? .17 What percentage of the Kenyan population has some form of disability and what provisions have been made to make this election accessible?
+Was the voter roll provided for public scrutiny?
+Will members of the diaspora vote in this election?17 Will prisoners be able to cast a ballot?17 How many polling stations will there be?
+How did the Independent Electoral and Boundaries Commission delimit constituency boundaries and determine the placement of the polling centers?18 What efforts have been made to ensure the physical safety of Kenyans who want to vote?
+What percentage of the Kenyan population has some form of disability and what provisions have been made to make this election accessible?
 How does a polling station official determine whether a voter is entitled to assistance?
-18 What issues have women faced in trying to ensure their inclusion in the political process?
-18 How many poll workers are employed by the Independent Electoral and Boundaries Commission? .19 What are the steps for voting?
-19 Who will monitor the general elections?
-19 What time do polling stations open and close on August 8?
-20 How will election disputes be adjudicated?
-20 When are the results final?
-21 Resources .23
+What issues have women faced in trying to ensure their inclusion in the political process?
+How many poll workers are employed by the Independent Electoral and Boundaries Commission?
+20 What are the steps for voting?
+Who will monitor the general elections?20 What time do polling stations open and close on August 8?
+How will election disputes be adjudicated?
+How, when, and where will the results be counted and transmitted?
+When are the results final?23 Resources